 Some debt consolidation: These loans can be secured against your property, and sometimes other assets, to pay off existing debts.

-It is a cash loan where you do not need to add anything as security; you just borrow money from the lender and pay it back over an agreed amount of time.
+It is a cash loan where you do not need to add anything as security; you just borrow money from the lender as a lump sump and pay it back over an agreed amount of time.

-You could borrow up to £25,000 with an unsecured loan, sometimes more, and they tend to last between one and eight years.
+You could borrow up to £25,000 with an unsecured loan, sometimes more, and they tend to last between one and seven years.